 By contrast, guests at the very front of the line outside the turnstiles will enter the park at around 6 p.m. (official start time of HHN is 6:30 p.m.) and those front of line guests have probably waited a good 90 minutes for that position.
 They won’t arrive at their first house until 6:10 p.m.
 Guests who arrive at 6 p.m. are farther back in line to get in won’t hit a house until maybe 6:30 p.m.
 By 6:30 p.m., you’ll be on house #3 or #4.

-We started in Springfield because this is where The Walking Dead, Purge, and Insidious houses were located last year.
+You can start in Springfield or the front of the park, which is better all depends upon where the popular IP houses are located.
 Although houses at the front of the park lure guests as they enter, these popular IPs located deeper in the park are bigger draws, so we opted to knock them out first.
-We completed these 3 houses in short order, and were onto house #4 before 6:30–still ahead of the crowds.
+We completed 3 houses in short order, and were onto house #4 before 6:30–still ahead of the crowds.

 Following this, we had a dilemma: head deeper into the park and knock out a couple of less-popular houses with no waits, or head forward and experience houses at the front with moderate waits.
 We opted for the former strategy, with the idea in mind that we would hit those houses, and then do other entertainment for a while.

 We would then do the front of park houses after midnight, towards the end of the event when the hordes started stumbling home.
 This strategy worked flawlessly, and we recommend it.
-Our longest wait of the night ended up being 45 minutes for the 25th Anniversary house.
-(This proved to be the most popular house of the event, with waits measured in hours some nights.)
+Our longest wait of the night ended up being 45 minutes.
 Otherwise, I don’t think we waited more than 10-15 minutes for anything.

 Alternatively, if you’re going a busy night or just don’t want to hassle with strategy, the HHN Express Pass is available for purchase (it is not included with hotel stays) for $100+ per person.
 That’s a lot of money, but it might be worth it if you only have one night for HHN and you’re going on a night when waits might peak at 120 minutes for a single house.